 AI offers new insights and can be a valuable tool for your brokerage.
 However, there is no substitute for qualified and experienced real estate professionals who still need to oversee the process.
 When experimenting with new tools and ways of doing business, it’s important to ensure you have measures in place to protect your business.

 CRES offers a range of insurance options — from real estate errors and omissions, to Business Owner Policies, to Workers Compensation, Cyber Liability, and Surety Bonds.
 As part of one of the largest insurance brokers in the world, we have access to more options to help protect you and your team.
-With CRES E&O + ClaimPrevent®, you can even get access to expert real estate attorneys 7 days a week to help you prevent lawsuits.
+With CRES E&O + ClaimPrevent®, you can even get access to expert real estate attorneys pre-claim to help you prevent lawsuits.
 Contact us today for a confidential discussion about your insurance needs.